American woodcock: Description

 The plumage is a cryptic mix of different shades of browns, grays, and black.
 The chest and sides vary from yellowish-white to rich tans.
+This mottled coloring provides camouflage against surrounding leaves and earth.
 The nape of the head is black, with three or four crossbars of deep buff or rufous.
 The feet and toes, which are small and weak, are brownish gray to reddish brown.
 Woodcocks have large eyes located high in their heads, and their visual field is probably the largest of any bird, 360° in the horizontal plane and 180° in the vertical plane.

 The woodcock uses its long, prehensile bill to probe in the soil for food, mainly invertebrates and especially earthworms.
 A unique bone-and-muscle arrangement lets the bird open and close the tip of its upper bill, or mandible, while it is sunk in the ground.
 Both the underside of the upper mandible and the long tongue are rough-surfaced for grasping slippery prey.